 1

-Keep your hazardous substance certifications current.
-Lapsed certifications can affect your insurance cover and expose you to regulatory penalties from the EPA.
-Set reminders for renewal dates.
+Ensure your state or territory EPA licence and any hazardous substance certifications remain current.
+Lapsed licences can affect your insurance cover and expose you to regulatory penalties.
+Set reminders well ahead of renewal dates.

 2